Write like the truth depends on it.

 A tradition of excellence in student publications.

 Of course, the best way to learn how to get a story and write it is assignment by assignment.
-That’s why our Associate degree program focuses on putting you to work as a writer for our two print publications, the bi-monthly Lantern newspaper and The Grizzly, a glossy, full-color magazine published three times a year.
+That’s why our courses focus on putting you to work as a writer for our two print publications, the bi-monthly Lantern newspaper and The Grizzly, a glossy, full-color magazine published three times a year.

 The largest circulating community college newspaper in Kansas, the award-winning Lantern is published entirely by students and has earned a reputation for engaging editorial content and accurate reporting.
 The Grizzly features longer form pieces and has earned its staff multiple Journalist of the Year Awards from the Kansas Associated Collegiate Press.